lyssphacker/talks/README.md

-Summaries, transcripts and comments on various interesting talks.
+Summaries, transcripts and comments on various interesting talks, panels, etc.